QOM-One/Qom-Docs/developers/json-rpc/endpoints.md

 # JSON-RPC Methods

-Check the JSON-RPC methods supported on Evmos. {synopsis}
+Check the JSON-RPC methods supported on Qom One. {synopsis}

 ## Pre-requisite Readings